All Posts

 Do I use total account value or available buying power?

-Total account equity.
+Always total account equity.
 Buying power in a margin account is inflated by leverage.
-The 1% rule is based on actual equity only.
+The 1% rule is calculated against actual equity only.

-What if my position size comes out under 10 shares?
+What if my position size calculation comes out under 10 shares?

-The stock is too expensive or the stop is too wide for your account size.
+The stock is too expensive or the stop is too wide for your current account size.
 Find a lower-priced setup with a tighter stop.
-Do not bend the rule.
+Do not bend the formula to force a larger position.

-Should I use the same risk percent on every trade?
+Should I use the same risk percentage on every trade?

-Yes until your journal shows 50 to 100 trades proving a specific setup wins at a high rate.
+Yes, until your trade journal shows 50 to 100 trades proving a specific setup wins at a statistically meaningful rate.
 Never size up based on excitement about a particular trade.

-Yes.
-The formula is identical.
-Swing stops are typically wider using daily chart structure, so share count will be smaller for the same dollar risk.
+Yes, identical formula.
+Swing trade stops are wider based on daily chart structure, so the share count will be smaller for the same dollar risk amount.

-Use the calculators before every trade.
-And if you want the full process with live coaching and real trade accountability, the bootcamp is where it all comes together.
+Use the free calculators before every entry.
+And if you want the full system with live coaching and real trade accountability, the bootcamp is where it all comes together.

 Join the 60-Day Live Trading Bootcamp